ipfs/ipfs-docs/docs/concepts/privacy.md

 If your privacy concerns are less about the potential for monitoring and more about the visibility of the IPFS-provided content itself, this can be mitigated simply by encrypting the content before adding it to the IPFS network.
 While traffic involving the encrypted content could still be tracked, the _data_ represented by encrypted content's CIDs remains unreadable by anyone without the ability to decrypt it.

+There's one caveat to keep in mind here: While today's encryption might seem bulletproof _today_, it's not guaranteed that it won't be broken at some point in the future.
+Future breakthroughs in computing might allow going back and decrypting older content that's been put on a public network such as IPFS.

 If you're curious about implementing encryption with IPFS on a large scale, you may enjoy reading [this case study on Fleek, a fast-growing IPFS file hosting and delivery service](concepts/case-study-fleek/).

 ### Creating a private network